piavgh/hoangtrinhj.com-OLD/content/blog/2020-04-13-using-google-analytics-with-next-js/index.md

   - javascript
 ---

-There are lots of tutorials online that give you instruction on how to set up Google Analytics with Next.js project.
+There are lots of tutorials online that give you instructions on how to set up Google Analytics with Next.js project.

-But most of them requires you to use `react-ga`, a library that basically wrap Google Analytics logic inside a React component.
+But most of them require you to use `react-ga`, a library that basically wraps Google Analytics logic inside a React component.

 This is good, but I personally prefer a solution that:

 - Does not require an external dependency (`react-ga` in this case)
 - Easy to implement (you don't need to make a thousand lines of custom code)
-- Is recommended officialy
+- Is recommended officially

 My solution is based on an official example of Next.js team here: [Example app with analytics](https://github.com/zeit/next.js/tree/canary/examples/with-google-analytics)

-You can also check this Github issue for some of other workarounds that people used: [Adding GA script tag? #160](https://github.com/zeit/next.js/issues/160)
+You can also check this Github issue for some of the other workarounds that people used: [Adding GA script tag? #160](https://github.com/zeit/next.js/issues/160)

 Let's get started!